QuarkNerd/blog/jdunkerley/_posts/2016-12-19-spark-unaffordable-britain.md

 ## Installing Spark

-First we need to install some pre-requisites.
+First, we need to install some pre-requisites.
 Spark itself needs a Java VM to run, you can download the current version from [the Java home page](https://www.java.com/en/).
 We will be using
 [Python](https://www.python.org/) for this tutorial.
 I chose to use version 3.x, but everything works in 2.x as well.
 In order to use a Jupyter notebook as a development environment, you also need to install that.
 I chose to use the [Anaconda](https://www.continuum.io/downloads) Python distribution which includes everything I needed (including the notebooks).

-For this guide, we wont be using Hadoop and will just be running a local instance of Spark.
+For this guide, we won't be using Hadoop and will just be running a local instance of Spark.
 You can hence download whichever version of Spark you like from the download page.
 Once you have downloaded it, extract the file to a location you are happy to run it from, I used `C:\Spark`.
 We now need to set up some environment variables.
 First, add a new environment variable called `SPARK_HOME` and set it to the location you extracted Spark to.
 Next, add `%SPARK_HOME%\bin` to the `Path` variable.